RobertTLange/Bio-Plausible-DeepLearning/Readme.md

 jupyter notebook workspace_*.ipynb
 ```

 ## (Advanced) Jupyter Env on AWS EC2 Instance Setup

 During the course of this project I trained many models.
+More specifically, I run 50 iterations of the BO pipeline for all three analyzed datasets as well as all three model types (Backprop MLP, Backprop CNN, Segregated Comp MLP).
 Running the Bayesian Optimization (BO) pipeline takes a while.
-More specifically, we run 50 iterations of the BO pipeline
+Therefore, I run most of the analysis on a **p2.xlarge** AWS EC2 instance which utilizes a Tesla K80 GPU.
+In total training should take no more than 24 hours.
+Depending on the AMI that you use and whether or not you use a demand/spot instance, this should cost around 15$.
+I recommend the AWS Deep Learning Base AMI.

 1. Clone repo, Create/Activate the environment and install dependencies
 ```